rzinak/oblivion/README.md

 - implement prototype beans

-rn beans are singleton, so i wanna add prototype beans, meaning i prob have to instantiate em when i retrieve them from the container.
+rn beans are singleton, so i wanna add prototype beans, meaning i prob have to instantiate them when i retrieve them from the container.

 this will allow me to use more instances of the same instance.